IliaZaidin/web_project_3/README.md

 # Project #3 in the course Advanced HTML & CSS by Yandex 100 Practicum.

-The objective is building a one page site using the following tools: designe specs and Figma, responsive design, grid layout, developing interfaces for different devices and more.
+The objective is building a one page site using the following tools: designe specs and Figma, adaptive design, grid layout, developing interfaces for different devices and more.

 Technologies used: HTML, CSS.